Home Page

 The Story

 There is this amazing person, Sarah, who loves oysters.
 We have enjoyed many together.
-She came up with an idea to bring oysters to a local wine store for people to enjoy oysters and wine together and to raise money for the Massachusetts Oyster Project, an organization working on oyster restoration and shell recycling in Boston, Massachusetts.
-The event was arranged and I volunteered to help shuck 500 oysters.
+She came up with the idea of bringing oysters to a local wine store for people to enjoy oysters and wine together and to raise money for the Massachusetts Oyster Project, an organization working on oyster restoration and shell recycling in Boston, Massachusetts.
+The event was arranged, and I volunteered to help shuck 500 oysters.

 The day started out perfectly.

-We dropped off the kids at Sarah's, as she was pregnant at the time, and had no interest in attending the oyster/wine tasting if she wasn't able to partake.
+We dropped off the kids at Sarah's, as she was pregnant at the time and had no interest in attending the oyster/wine tasting if she couldn't partake.

 Off we went to set up and start shucking before guests arrived.